 By giving Network Partners opportunities to engage over 50’s in their community, we aim to support the continued success of local Be Connected programs, reach more people in need of digital literacy support, and increase the number of registered learners on the Be Connected Learning Portal.

-There will be five rounds of Community Engagement grants beginning 1 April 2019.
+There will be five rounds of Community Engagement grants and the next round opens on 1 October 2019.

 Outreach events proven to engage new members